-71099.
-Whenever a municipal or justice court is established in a city and county or in a district containing a city in which there is an officer charged with the duty of prosecuting misdemeanor charges in a court superseded by such municipal or justice court, he the officer shall prosecute all such misdemeanor charges in the municipal or justice court with the same rights, duties, and privileges that he the officer formerly exercised with respect to such charges in the superseded court, including the prosecution of appeals in criminal cases arising in the municipal or justice court in whatever court or courts they may be appealed to or initiated in.
+- SEC. \\\\.
+Section 71099 of the Government Code is amended to read: - 71099.
+Whenever a municipal or justice court is established in a city and county or in a district containing a city in which there is an officer charged with the duty of prosecuting misdemeanor charges in a court superseded by such municipal or justice court, he the officer shall prosecute all such misdemeanor charges in the municipal or justice court with the same rights, duties, and privileges that he the officer formerly exercised with respect to such charges in the superseded court, including the prosecution of appeals in criminal cases arising in the municipal or justice court and the defense of all writs arising out of arrests for offenses triable in the municipal or justice court in whatever court or courts they may be appealed to or initiated in.

 Comment.
 Section 71099 is amended to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).